 Facebook Group: Historical Fictions Research Network

-19th-20th February 2022
+18th-20th February 2022 (online)

 How communities construct their own pasts; how communities challenge the narratives that have been foisted upon them or are used to oppress and discriminate; how communities challenge their own consensual understandings of their past.

 Conference Registration Fee for this year is £ 75 for regulars and £ 40 for concessions (PhD students, low-income).
 Please register here: Tickets.

 The registration deadline for speakers is 1 February 2022.
 Guests are welcome to register until 15 February 2022.

 All 20-minute papers will be delivered live, followed by a discussion.

 Sarah Garrod from The George Padmore Institute: Sarah Garrod has over twenty years’ experience as a professional archivist, including former posts in collections management and public services at the London Metropolitan Archives and the Hampshire Record Office.
 Sarah joined the George Padmore Institute (GPI) in 2003 and has been central to the development of the GPI Archives from its infancy, as well as managing staff and the GPI volunteer team.
 She is committed to the sharing of knowledge and making archives as accessible as possible through delivering workshops, managing creative residencies and exhibition work.

 The George Padmore Institute is an archive, educational resource and research centre housing materials relating to the black community of Caribbean, African and Asian descent in Britain and continental Europe.